-To print out current information on the fields for all tables in the system, go to Setup > Tables and click on the Print Fields for all Tables button:
+To print out current information on the fields for all tables in the system, go to Setup > Tables and select Print Fields for all Tables:

 Choose the columns you wish to export, and run the export.
 This creates an excel spreadsheet with a worksheet for each table.